A couple of weeks ago, I wrote a post about the current storm of stress that is happening in my life.

 He’s good with the treatment I’m taking, but has already planned for the next step, in case it’s needed, so he’ll reach out to me on Monday to see if my headache is gone.

-If it isn’t, I’ll apparently be getting nerve blockers from him, meaning another trip to New Brunswick, but no more emergency rooms for me!
+If it isn’t, I’ll apparently be getting nerve blocks from him, meaning another trip to New Brunswick, but no more emergency rooms for me!

 Thank you so much for reading!

-This post was written mostly by me with my eyes closed, and I started it on Wednesday morning, the first day that looking at a screen wasn’t so painful.
+This post was originally written with my eyes closed, and I started it on Wednesday morning, the first day that looking at a screen wasn’t so painful.

-I apparently overdid it, because I’m still not able to easily look at a screen.
-Al helped me to get this finalized and out today, so I’m feeling a lot of levels fo grateful for his support.
+I overdid it.
+Al helped me to get this finalized and out, so I’m feeling a lot of levels of gratitude for his support.